IBM-Cloud/docs/services/ContinuousDelivery/cd_about.md

 {{site.data.keyword.contdelivery_short}} is available on {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} Dedicated.
 Toolchains differ depending on whether you use {{site.data.keyword.contdelivery_short}} on {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.

-**Tip**: When you create a toolchain on {{site.data.keyword.Bluemix_notm}} Public, it will be in the US South region.
+**Tip**: Toolchains are hosted in the US South region.
 If your toolchain is configured to deploy apps to a different region, it will still deploy apps to that region.

 |Toolchains |{{site.data.keyword.Bluemix_notm}} Public	|{{site.data.keyword.Bluemix_notm}} Dedicated |
 |:----------|:------------------------------|:------------------|